Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 2.
 Deposit funds into your account

-Many cryptocurrency exchanges don’t allow you to exchange fiat currency, such as Canadian dollars (CAD), for DASH.
+Many cryptocurrency exchanges don’t allow you to exchange fiat currency, such as Singapore dollars (SGD), for DASH.
 If this is the case on your chosen platform, you’ll have to own or buy a crypto that’s listed in a currency pairing with DASH, such as Ether (ETH) or bitcoin (BTC), and then exchange it for DASH.

 Step 3.
 Buy DASH

 Navigate your way to the markets section on your chosen exchange and search for the currency pairing you want, such as BTC/DASH.
-On many exchanges, you will click on the “Buy/Sell” link and search for “DASH”.
-It’s then a matter of clicking on “Buy DASH” and typing in the amount of DASH you want to buy or sometimes you will be given the option to enter the amount of fiat currency or crypto you want to spend.
+It’s then a matter of clicking on “Buy DASH” and typing in the amount of DASH you want to buy or the SGD you want to spend.

-Make sure you also review the total cost and specifics of your transaction before finalizing your purchase.
+Make sure you also review the total cost and specifics of your transaction before finalising your purchase.